DigitalRiver/react-atlas/wiki/Conventions.md

 //import React but also destructure Component and PropType out
 //so we can use those without 'React.' prefix import React, { Component, PropTypes } from 'react';

-//propTypes and defaultProps are defined outside and appended later at the bottom const propTypes = {
-  text: PropTypes.string,
-};

-const defaultProps = {
-  text: 'Hello World',
-};

 const someComponentName = (props) => {
     //Function components have no lifecycle methods to access